UWI-Final-Exam-Scheduler/UWI-Final-Exam-Scheduler/readme.md

 ---

-### 2. Import All Courses
+### 2. Import Courses

-Clears the courses table and imports course data from a CSV file.
+Imports course data from a CSV file into the database.

 ```bash
 flask import-all-courses